 Property Value.
 A well designed above garage ADU increases property resale value.
 Buyers recognize the benefits of extra living space and rental potential, making these units a smart long-term investment.
 Read more about investing in an ADU.

-Requirements for an Above Garage ADU
+Requirements for an Above-Garage ADU

 Zoning and Permitting Regulations